apolloarts/hello-spark/README.md

 # hello-spark
-A simple project to learn Apache Spark
+A simple self-contained project to learn Apache Spark